iot2tangle/ESP32/http-receiver/README.md

 ```
 After doing this last step do not close the shell, as we will compile and flash from here.
 If you close the shell you will have to do the previous step again.

-#### 2) Download the Iot2Tangle ESP32 Repository:
+### 2) Download the Iot2Tangle ESP32 Repository and go to the 'http-receiver' folder:
+You can download the repository directly from Github, or from shell or Command Prompt with the following command:
 ```
 git clone https://github.com/iot2tangle/ESP32.git
+cd ESP32/http-receiver
 ```
-#### 3) Edit the file config.h
+### 3) Edit the file config.h
 The *config.h* file must be opened and modified, this file is in the directory *'ESP32/http/main'* of the repository.

 This step is very important if you want to make a connection to the gateway.
-Your *WiFi Credentials*, the *address* and *port* that will have the *I2T Streams HTTP Gateway* running, the *Device Id*, and others configurations.
+Your *WiFi Credentials*, the *address* and *port* that will have the *I2T Keepy Host* running, the *Device Id*, and others configurations.
 The *Id Name Device* you define here must be between the devices you set in on the *Gateway configuration file*.
 ```
+/* Device */
-const char* id_name = "ESP32-HTTP";
+const char* id_name = "ESP32-Receiver";

 /* Network Configuration */
 const char* ssid_WiFi = "mySSID";
 const char* pass_WiFi = "myPASS";

 /* HTTP Endpoint Configuration */
-const char* address = "192.168.1.131/sensor_data";    /* Endpoint address (HTTP), must NOT include 'http://xxx' or 'tcp://xxx' */
-int port = 8080;
+const char* address = "YOUR_KEEPY_HOST/messages/last";  /* Endpoint address (HTTP), must NOT include 'http://xxx' or 'tcp://xxx', and must include '/messages/last' for using in I2T Keepy*/ int port = 3002;

-/* Enable Sensors */
+/* Enable Relays */
-bool isEnable_TemperatureIntern = true;
+bool isEnable_Relay_1 = true;
-bool isEnable_TemperatureExtern = true;	   /* true: Enable  --  false: Disable */
+bool isEnable_Relay_2 = true;	/*			true: Enable  --  false: Disable			*/
+bool isEnable_Relay_3 = true;
-bool isEnable_Humidity = true;
+bool isEnable_Relay_4 = true;
-...

 /* Interval of time */
-long interval = 30;    /* Time in seconds between */
+long interval = 15;    /* Time in seconds between */
 ```
-#### 4) Open ESP-IDF Toolchain and set position in the repository directory
-Continue with the shell that you had open after installation, you must set position in ***'http'*** folder:
+### 4) Edit the *'action()' function* of the file *'main/core/lib.c'* to define the actions you want to perform.
+For example:
 ```
-cd ~/ESP32/http
+float temperature = atof(j->sensor[1].value[0]);  // atof() function converts string to float printf("Temperature Sensor Example       -> ");
+if (temperature > 35.0)   // If temperature is greater than 35 Celsius degrees, Turn on Refrigeration Equipment {
+  set_relay_GPIO(0, 1);  // Put in HIGH RELAY 1
+  printf("High Temperature detected: Turning ON the Refrigeration Equipment\n\n");
+}
 ```
-#### 4) Compile and Download the Firmware:
+### 5) Compile and Download the Firmware:
-Once you make sure you are at the root of the *http* folder run the following command:
+Remembering to have the ***ESP-IDF Toolchain*** open, and you make sure you are at the root of the *http-receiver* folder run the following command:
 ```
 idf.py build
 ```
 If the compilation was correct it should read: *Project build complete*.

-Now make sure you have ESP32 connected to your computer, then run the following command that will start flashing the firmware.
+Now make sure you have ESP32 connected to your computer, and know what COM port it is connected to.
+(You can see this in 'Device Manager').

+Then run the following command that will start flashing the firmware.
 (You will probably have to press the reset button on your ESP32 development board, even several times for it to recognize the board.)
 ```
-idf.py -p /dev/ttyUSB0 flash				# /dev/ttyUSB0 is an example, you must put your port.
-In macOS: '/dev/cu'
+idf.py -p COM1 flash    # COM1 is an Windows port example, you must put your port.
+In Linux /dev/ttyUSB0 is an example, and in macOS: '/dev/cu'
 ```
 Upon completion, the firmware is downloaded to your ESP32.
-If the *I2T Streams HTTP Gateway* is configured correctly (we will explain this next), ***you will be sending data to Tangle via Streams***.
+If the *Keepy* is configured correctly ***you will reading data from Tangle via Streams and executing actions from there***.

-## Debugging
+# Debugging
 If configured correctly, *ESP32* should be sending data to the gateway automatically.
 However, you may want to verify that it is running on *ESP32*.

 The code continuously sends information out the **serial port**, so it can read the serial port to see what is happening and detect errors.

 You can use the 'Arduino Serial Monitor' for this, but we recommend using the following software:
-### Windows:
+## Windows:
 Open *Command Prompt*.

 Configure the Baud Rate of the port to 115200 bps: